 I know there are circumstances where we have special needs children and I am not talking about them at all.
 What we are talking about able little ones that need to learn to have respect for both their parents and others.
 This is being a good neighbor and a good witness.

-What God Says About Manners
+What The Bible Says About Manners

 Let’s see What God says about how children should conduct themselves and how he feels about these little ones.